rccordell/s25bl/assessment.md

 > The advantage of contract grading is that you, the student, decide how much work you wish to do this semester; if you complete that work on time and satisfactorily, you will receive the grade for which you contracted.
 This means planning ahead, thinking about all of your obligations and responsibilities this semester and also determining what grade you want or need in this course.
 The advantage of contract grading to the professor is no whining, no special pleading, on the students part.
 If you complete the work you contracted for, you get the grade.
 Done.
 I respect the student who only needs a C, who has other obligations that preclude doing all of the requirements to earn an A in the course, and who contracts for the C and carries out the contract perfectly.
 (This is another one of those major life skills: taking responsibility for your own workflow.)

 In graduate courses, however, these issues are even more acute, as you professionalize away from away a system in which you are assigned letter grades and toward a system where you must take ownership of your own work, ensuring it meets the standards of professional performance, service, research, and writing.
-Your professors will give you feedback and guidance—and will at points decide whether your work is sufficient to move to the next stage—but your theses, comprehensive exam papers, or dissertation chapters will likely not be given A's or B's.
-In your work experiences, you will certainly not be given letter grades, but instead be evaluated in other ways, often with your own participation.
+Your professors will give you feedback and guidance—and will at points decide whether your work is sufficient to move to the next stage—but your thesis, GA jobs, comprehensive exam papers, or dissertation chapters will likely not be given A's or B's.
+In your longer career, you will certainly not be given letter grades, but instead be evaluated in other ways, often with your own participation.

 In addition, BookLab is an experimental course in which I want you to feel empowered to experiment and even sometimes to fail.
 I want to create an environment in which intellectual risk-taking and creative scholarship can be rewarded, even when it does not pan out as hoped.